SaaStacked/saastack/src/Hosts/WebsiteHost/ClientApp/README.md

 ## API Definitions

-We use AXIOS to call the APIs in the BEFFE.
+We use Fetch to call the APIs in the BEFFE.

-We generate all AXIOS services automatically for you by examining the BEFFE API and the BACKEND APIs, and then generate the services for you.
+We generate all Fetch services automatically for you (using @hey-api/openapi-ts) by examining the BEFFE API and the BACKEND APIs, and then generate the services for you.

 You can update those definitions at any time by running `npm run update:apis` to keep the backend and frontend in sync.